dOpensource/dsiprouter/docs/use-cases.rst

 SIP Trunking  - FreePBX Example
 ===============================

-The following screenshot shows how to configure a PJSIP trunk within FreePBX for Username/Password Authenticatio.
+The following screenshot shows how to configure a PJSIP trunk within FreePBX for Username/Password Authentication.
 Notice that the username field contains the username and domain name in username@domain format.

 .. image:: images/sip_trunking_freepbx_pjsip.png
         :align: center